Scalpel Free Vasectomy FAQ

 Wear comfortable clothing.
 Slip-on shoes and trousers without a belt are easiest, as you’ll remove your belt and shoes before the procedure.

-When can I shower after the procedure?
+When can I shower?

-Should I eat before my vasectomy?
+When can I eat before my vasectomy?

-What should I bring?
+What Should I bring?

 • Medicare card (or details)